 Women are occasionally the perpetrators of domestic violence, and men can be victims in these situations.
 Any violence committed against another person by a member of a family or a group could be deemed.

 Domestic violence is a pattern of behaviour aimed at gaining or maintaining power and control over a partner in a relationship.
 Any behaviour that frightens, intimidates, terrorises, manipulates, hurts, humiliates, blames, injures, or wounds someone falls under domestic violence.

 Anyone person, regardless of race, age, sexual orientation, religion, or gender, can be a victim of domestic abuse.
 It can occur in any sort of relationship, including married, cohabiting, and dating ones.
 Domestic abuse affects people of all ages and educational levels.

 Types of Domestic Violence Under the Protection of Women From Domestic Violence Act, 2005

 According to the Protection of Women from Domestic Violence Act, domestic assault against women can take various forms, including physical, sexual, verbal, and emotional violence, and even economic violence.

 Physical assault is the most visible form of domestic violence against women.
-The Protection of Women from Domestic Violence Act defines physical violence as any act that causes bodily harm or endangers the victim’s life, limb, health, or development.
-Assault, unlawful force and criminal intimidation are examples of physical abuse.
+The Protection of Women from Domestic Violence Act defines physical violence as an act that causes bodily harm or endangers the victim’s life, limb, health, or development.
+Assault, unlawful force, and criminal intimidation are examples of physical abuse.

-Sexual violence against women is a kind of sexual and reproductive harassment.
-In general, marital rape should be considered a form of sexual violence.
+Sexual violence against women is a kind of sexual and repetitive harassment.
+Generally, marital rape should be considered a form of sexual violence.
 Unless the woman is under the age of 15, marital rape is not outlawed.

 Verbal or Emotional Abuse